ar012/django/README.md

 # python-repo
-# test repo for jajv program
+# test repo for java program
 # my git repo for multiple remote
 # a conflict showed and resolved